 - Evaluation of training needs: for recruitment and later, to assess the status in the learning process as achievements against competencies.
 Sub-competencies, considered as the ability to perform specific tasks, may be more suitable for this purpose; - Curriculum development and instructional design; - Accreditation of training programmes: competencies and curricula of training Programmes should be assessed as part of any accreditation process; - Potential users are not only public health institutes and training programmes, but also individual professionals and trainees;

-In order to cover the scope of EUPHEM, seven core competencies were agreed together with the EUPHEM forum and discussion with NMFPs.
+In order to cover the scope of EUPHEM, seven core competencies were agreed together with the EUPHEM forum and discussion with NMFPs in November 2011 and was endorsed from September 2012.